GitDruid/angular-cli/README.md

     docker run --rm -it -v ${PWD}:/usr/src/app galassia/angular-cli ng new MySampleApp --skip-install

 Here I'm avoiding installation trough "ng new" since it takes longer than other install procedures.
-Additionally it often rise some trouble during filesystem operations on a mapped volume on Windows host.
+Additionally it often rises some trouble during filesystem operations on a mapped volume on Windows host.
 A solution that seems to work well is to use yarn in CMD.

 Credits:

 https://github.com/angular/angular-cli/issues/8684
 https://stackoverflow.com/questions/15393821/npm-err-cb-never-called